-For search coordinators and transplant physicians it is important to have more information available when they are in the process of selecting a donor or a cord blood product.
 The following reasons reflect the importance of additional data for the search process for patients in need of a stem cell transplantation:

-- The service provides a secure platform to upload and download data files that comply with the European data protection regulations and ISO/IEC 27000:2016; - The streamlined web-based data upload service gives the listing organisations the possibility to upload data manually or automatically on a daily basis; - In the past, a search coordinator had to request CBU reports from cord blood banks for relevant CBUs that are shown on the Search & Match Service.
-After receipt of all the reports the search coordinator / physician decided if a CBU should be requested for shipment.
-The new data submission procedure will allow cord blood banks to send all relevant information on CBUs directly to the Search & Match Service.
+- The service provides a secure platform to upload and download data files that comply with the European data protection regulations and ISO/IEC 27000:2016; - The streamlined web-based data upload service gives the listing organisations the possibility to upload data manually or automatically on a daily basis; - In the past, a search coordinator had to request cord blood unit reports from cord blood banks for relevant cord blood units that are shown on the Search & Match Service.
+After receipt of all the reports the search coordinator / physician decided if a cord blood unit should be requested for shipment.
+The new data submission procedure will allow cord blood banks to send all relevant information on cord blood units directly to the Search & Match Service.
 The search coordinator will this immediately see the details related to the cord blood product in the system.
-This will accelerate the overall search time and may increase the chance of survival for severe patients. - The new data submission procedures will provide search coordinators with information on the status and availability of a potential donor.
+This will accelerate the overall search time and may increase the chance of survival for severe patients.

+- The new data submission procedures will provide search coordinators with information on the status and availability of a potential donor.
 This well help to prevent requests for verification or extended HLA typing from donors that are temporarily unavailable. - There is an increased chance that the donors and cord blood products of an organisation will be selected when the additional data is provided accordingly.